dart-lang/site-www/src/language/isolates.md

 - Have the isolate decode some JSON.
 - Send the decoded JSON back to the main isolate.

-The class will expose three public methods: one that will create the worker isolate, one that will handle sending messages to that worker isolate, and one that can shut down the ports when they’re no longer in use.
+The class exposes three public methods: one that creates the worker isolate, one that handles sending messages to that worker isolate, and one that can shut down the ports when they’re no longer in use.

 <?code-excerpt "lib/robust_ports_example/start.dart"?>